 Should we incorporate?

-Harriet Morris considers the implications of being an unincorporated association, the entity of choice for many sports clubs.
+Harriet Wright considers the implications of being an unincorporated association, the entity of choice for many sports clubs.

 The most common structure used by sports clubs is that of an unincorporated association.
 Clubs often use this structure as it is relatively informal, easy to operate and, unless it is a charity, not subject to a statutory framework.